mdn/content/files/en-us/web/api/performanceeventtiming/index.md

   </tbody>
 </table>

-Note that that the following events are not included in the list because the are continuous events and no meaningful event counts or performance metrics can be obtained at this point: {{domxref("Element/mousemove_event", "mousemove")}}, {{domxref("Element/pointermove_event", "pointermove")}},
+Note that that the following events are not included in the list because they are continuous events and no meaningful event counts or performance metrics can be obtained at this point: {{domxref("Element/mousemove_event", "mousemove")}}, {{domxref("Element/pointermove_event", "pointermove")}},
 {{domxref("HTMLElement/pointerrawupdate_event", "pointerrawupdate")}}, {{domxref("Element/touchmove_event", "touchmove")}}, {{domxref("Element/wheel_event", "wheel")}}, {{domxref("HTMLElement/drag_event", "drag")}}.

 To get a list of all exposed events, you can also look up keys in the {{domxref("performance.eventCounts")}} map: